 - a.
-Participate in the process to achieve Federal Review Certification; - b.
-Prepare UPWP semi-annual and annual Progress Reports and monthly invoices and submit to ODOT - c.
-Prepare annual Title VI and Public Participation Accomplishment Report and submit to ODOT's Office of Civil Rights (November, annually) - d.
-Maintain and update Title VI complaint process and report to ODOT of any Title VI complaints
+Participate in the process for resolution of corrective actions association with the Federal Planning Review Certification, including work of the Certification Action Team (see discussion on page 15). - b.
+Prepare UPWP semi-annual and annual Progress Reports and monthly invoices and submit to ODOT. - c.
+Prepare annual Title VI and Public Participation Accomplishment Report and submit to ODOT's Office of Civil Rights (November, annually). - d.
+Maintain and update Title VI complaint process and report to ODOT of any Title VI complaints.